top of page

 The Global Identity Program

-Our GIP program is tailored towards allowing children to self-discover and work on their passions through a project-based approach, allowing them to develop their inquiry and problem-solving skills.
+Our Global Identity Program (GIP) is tailored towards allowing children to self-discover and work on their passions through a project-based approach, allowing them to develop their inquiry and problem-solving skills.

-The ultimate goal of the GIP is to empower children in orphanages through getting them to self-discover their passion and the role they want to play in an increasing global society.
+The ultimate goal of the GIP is to empower children in orphanages to self-discover their passion and the role they want to play in an increasingly global society.

 3H5A8655.JPG